from one parent to another

 We are happy to talk with you on the phone to help you determine whether your daughter is ready for camp.

 How Do I Know If My Daughter Is Enjoying Camp?

 What Type Of Communication Can I Have With My Daughter?

 Though we may live in the technological age, Illahee encourages the good old-fashioned tradition of letter writing.
 Campers love getting mail and cards from home, and they are encouraged to write home to parents as well.
 Counselors also send letters home to parents during the session.
 For convenience, parents may email their daughter at camp.
-Email is printed each morning and put in the mailboxes with the US mail.
+Email is printed each morning and delivered to the cabin in time for rest hour.